abrehan2/react-mobile-webcam/README.md

 ## <a name="introduction">Introduction</a>

-A ready-to-use component built from scratch, enabling photo and video capture directly within your form.
-Simple, seamless, and made for your project. 📸🎥
+A custom-built, ready-to-use component designed to seamlessly integrate photo and video capture into your forms.
+Whether it's snapping photos or recording videos, this solution ensures instant uploads, making it effortless to capture and share visual content within your project. 📸🎥

 ## <a name="quick-start">Quick Start</a>